SeedTactics/fms-insight/docs/client-scanners.md

 ---
-id: client-scanners
-title: Scanners
+title: Barcode Scanners
-sidebar_label: Scanners
+nav: FMS Insight Client > Scanners
+description: >-
+  All FMS Insight pages supports barcode or QR-code scanners for easy material tracking on the shop floor.
 ---

+# FMS Insight Barcode Scanners

 All FMS Insight pages supports barcode or QR-code scanners.
 When a part's serial is scanned, the dialog corresponding to the piece of material is opened.
-For example, if the [inspection station monitor](client-station-monitor.md) is open and a part's serial is scanned, the dialog for this serial will be opened to show the material details, log of events, and buttons to complete the inspection.
+For example, if the [inspection station monitor](client-station-monitor) is open and a part's serial is scanned, the dialog for this serial will be opened to show the material details, log of events, and buttons to complete the inspection.
 (The exact same dialog which is opened if you click on a piece of material on the screen.)
 In this way, the scanner can be used to more quickly locate the material card and open the details about it.